Big Pressure Cooker: Top 7 for Large Families

 Selecting the perfect big pressure cooker involves considering several key factors to ensure it meets your specific cooking demands.

 • Capacity: This is arguably the most crucial factor for a “big” pressure cooker.
 For large families of 4-6 people, a capacity of 5 to 7.5 liters (or 6 to 8 quarts) is generally recommended.
 If you frequently cook for gatherings, engage in extensive meal prep, or plan to use it for home canning, capacities of 8 quarts and above, extending up to 16 or even 23 quarts for dedicated canners, will be more suitable.
-Remember the golden rule: never fill a pressure cooker beyond two-thirds full for solid foods, and only one-third for foods that expand or foam, like beans and pulses.
+The golden rule: never fill a pressure cooker beyond two-thirds full for solid foods, and only one-third for foods that expand or foam, like beans and pulses.

 • Material: The material of your pressure cooker impacts its performance, durability, and maintenance.